thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 TSI is $- 0.00024\,\%/y$, and thus we can not attribute any major effect on SDR trend to Solar variability.

-![Figure 3.1: Anomalies (%) of the daily all-sky SDR, relative to climatological values for 1993 - 2023.
-The black line shows the long term linear trend.](media/rId23.png){width="5.833333333333333in" height="2.6942082239720033in"}
+![Figure 3.1: Anomalies (%) of the daily all-sky SDR from the climatological mean for the period1993 - 2023.
+The black line is the long term linear trend.](media/rId24.png){width="5.833333333333333in" height="2.6942082239720033in"}

-Figure 3.1: Anomalies (%) of the daily all-sky SDR, relative to climatological values for 1993 - 2023.
-The black line shows the long term linear trend.
+Figure 3.1: Anomalies (%) of the daily all-sky SDR from the climatological mean for the period1993 - 2023.
+The black line is the long term linear trend.

 Although the year-to-year variability of the anomalies (Figure and Figures , in Appendix), shows a rather homogeneous behaviour, plots of